If your question is not answered below, you can contact the following individuals for more information:

 Who is on the selection committee?

-Faculty members from the Colleges of Liberal Arts, Natural Science and Math, Health and Human Service, and Engineering sit on the selection committee.
+Faculty members from the Colleges of Liberal Arts, Natural Sciences and Mathematics, Health and Human Service, and Engineering sit on the selection committee.

 How many students will BUILD select this year?